 Again, I should have taken better photos.

 Once the wood filler has dried, sand it down so that it is smooth with the rest of the wood.
 Then wipe off the wood with a non-stick tack cloth to remove all dust or debris.
-Any area that may be uneven from wood filler can be sanded again after the first coat of paint to smooth and even out the coverage.
+Any area that may be uneven from the wood filler can be sanded again after the first coat of paint to smooth and even out the coverage.

 Place all wood to be painted on a drop cloth or tarp to protect the ground/floor in a ventilated area.
 I prefer outside if the weather permits.
 I originally chose white paint but wasn’t happy with the final project.
 It was nice I but felt it needed something.